 Offering educational content is an excellent way to reach an audience and differentiate yourself from your competitors.
 This can be done with blogs and webinars.
 On-line education shows your prospective clients that you are knowledgeable and sets you up as a thought leader in your industry.
 Developing trust in this way can lead to sales down the road as consumers will be visiting your blog for interesting and educational information and think of you when they need a service you provide.

-While the on-line business community is growing we can still visit local shop where the owner works behind the counter but more then likely that business has some sort of on-line presence.
-Business are not just street facing anymore but Web facing as well.
+While the online business community is growing we can still visit a local shop where the owner works behind the counter but more than likely that business has some sort of on-line presence.
+Businesses are not just street-facing anymore but Web-facing as well.
 Being conscious of the changing face of business and open to it will make you a more prepared business owner and/or consumer.
-Here is another article about why creating an on-line presence is good business practice.